 - And the Adventure Continues: The Baudelaires are implied to have gone on many daring adventures with Beatrice II that are more exciting than miserable.

 - Anyone Can Die: The series kicks off with the deaths of the protagonists' parents in a fire, and anyone who takes time to care for the orphans meets a horrible fate.
 Ultimately over the course of the three seasons, almost every character ends up either dying or suffering an ambiguous maybe-deadly fate.
-Definite character deaths include Gustav, Monty, Josephine, the Quagmire parents, Dr Orwell, Jacques, Olivia, the carnival freaks, Larry, Dewey, Olaf, and Kit.
-By the final scene the only definite survivors are Lemony, Beatrice II, and Mrs Poe, though several other characters are shown to survive at least for a while longer than they did in the books: Justice Strauss, the Quagmire orphans, the Widdershins family, Olaf's theater troupe, the islanders, and the Baudelaire orphans themselves.
+Definite character deaths include Gustav, Monty, Josephine, the Quagmire parents, Dr. Orwell, Jacques, Olivia, the carnival freaks, Larry, Dewey, Olaf, and Kit.
+By the final scene the only definite survivors are Lemony and Beatrice II, though several other characters are shown to survive at least for a while longer than they did in the books: Justice Strauss, the Quagmire orphans, the Widdershins family, Olaf's theater troupe, the islanders, and the Baudelaire orphans themselves.

 - Anywhere but Their Lips: Isadora kisses Klaus on the cheek goodbye in The Austere Academy: Part 2.